 A unique finite element model was generated for both the tissue and tooth root of each model.
-This resulted in meshes with 19,020 (Tooth D) -28,632 (Tooth A) triangular elements of varying sizes.
+This resulted in meshes with 19,020 (Tooth D)-28,632 (Tooth A) triangular elements of varying sizes.
 Mesh sensitivity tests were performed.
-For example, Tooth A was re-meshed with triangular elements no larger than 20 μm and an element growth rate of 1.2, for a total of 114,528 elements, quadruple the number of elements as the original model.
-This resulted in a 0.03% temperature difference, meaning that a finer mesh had a very minor effect on the temperature elevations of the teeth.
+For example, Tooth A was remeshed with triangular elements no larger than 20 $\mu$ m and an element growth rate of 1.2, for a total of 114,528 elements, quadruple the number of elements as the original model.
+This resulted in a 0.03% temperature difference along a representative line in the radial direction, meaning that a finer mesh had a very minor effect on the temperature elevations of the teeth.
 We also tested the sensitivity of the results to the time step.
 Each heat transfer simulation was performed with a minimum time step based on the pulse duration of the laser.
-Since the laser pulse is 200 μs, we selected 100 μs as the time step to ensure that no pulse is missed during the simulation.
-The time step was further decreased by half to 50 μs and we found that the global temperature deviation from the longer time step of 100 μs was less than 0.08%.
+Since the laser pulse is 200 $\mu$ s, we selected 100 $\mu$ s as the time step to ensure that no pulse is missed during the simulation.
+The time step was further decreased by half to 50 $\mu$ s, and we found that the global temperature deviation from the longer time step of 100 $\mu$ s was less than 0.08%.

 A linear system solver named direct UMFPACK was used to simulate the transient heat conduction within the domain.
-A BDF (Backward Differential Formula) method of time stepping was chosen and in order to accommodate the memory limitations of the computer hardware, a temperature field was saved every 0.125 s of the simulation.
+A backward differential formula method of time stepping was chosen, and in order to accommodate the memory limitations of the computer hardware, a temperature field was saved every 0.125 s of the simulation.
 Each simulation was performed with these settings and using an Asus Notebook with an Intel Core 2 Duo T6400 2 GHz processor and 4 GB of RAM.
-Each simulation took approximately 7 to 11 hours, with the longest time corresponding to the heat transfer simulation of Tooth A.
+Each simulation took approximately 30-50 min, with the longest time corresponding to the heat transfer simulation of Tooth A.

-Identification of Heating Protocols for Bacterial Disinfection

-The objectives of the study are to simulate temperature elevations in root dentin and its surrounding structures, and to identify realistic heating protocols that ensure delivery of sufficient thermal dosage to the deep dentin region, while preserving the surrounding tissues (i.e. periodontal ligament and bone) lining the outer root surface.
+Identification of Heating Protocols for Bacterial Disinfection.
+The objectives of the study are to simulate temperature elevations in root dentin and its surrounding structures, and to identify realistic heating protocols that ensure delivery of sufficient thermal dosage to the deep dentin region, while preserving the surrounding tissues (i.e., periodontal ligament and bone) lining the outer root surface.
 To achieve an acceptable heating protocol that satisfies these requirements, the heating duration was adjusted at individual heating segments.
-Here, the laser heat source is traversed in the downward direction (cervical-to-apical) and then in the reverse direction (apical-to-cervical) as it moves out of the canal.
+Here, the laser heat source is traversed in the downward direction (cervical-to-apical), and then in the reverse direction (apical-to-cervical) as it moves out of the canal.
 The time duration at each segment is adjustable.
-Time increments of no less than 0.5 s were used which may be possibly controlled by the dentists, who typically hold the laser catheter during laser heating.
-The laser power, in this study assumed at a constant level (E=500 mW) during the procedures, is not an adjustable parameter in identifying the heating protocols.
+Time increments of not less than 0.5 s were used which may be possibly controlled by the dentists, who typically hold the laser catheter during laser heating.
+The laser power, in this study assumed at a constant level (E = 500 mW) during the procedures, is not an adjustable parameter in identifying the heating protocols.

-The initial heating protocol was based on previous theoretical studies [Zhu et al., 2009].
-Thermal damage is assumed to occur when the tissue is subject to a temperature above at least 47°C for a minimum duration of 10 seconds, based on a threshold suggested by Erricksson and Albrektsson [1983].
+The initial heating protocol was based on previous theoretical studies [25].
+Thermal damage is assumed to occur when the tissue is subject to a temperature above at least 47 °C for a minimum duration of 10 s, based on a threshold suggested by Eriksson and Albrektsson [32].
 The heating duration at each segment was then adjusted to achieve the following objectives:

-Maintain a temperature of at least 47°C in the deep dentin (800 μm measured laterally from the root canal surface), for a minimum duration of 10 seconds and a maximum of 11 seconds.
-Ensure that temperatures of at least 47°C at the root-tissue interface are maintained for less than 10 seconds.
+- (1) Maintain a temperature of at least $47 \,^{\circ}$ C in the deep dentin (800 $\mu$ m measured laterally from the root canal surface), for a minimum duration of 10 s and a maximum of 11 s. - (2) Ensure that temperatures of at least 47 °C at the root-tissue interface are maintained for less than 10 s.